Rainrider/rainRep/README.md

 used in a message filter to figure out the faction with that the player's reputation changed and, if a match was found, replace the message with a custom colored one.
 For this to work, rainRep manages a list of factions the player has already encountered and maps each faction name to the corresponding faction ID.

-## Current Limitations

-**rainRep** relies on how the game communicates reputation changes through the chat system.
-On rare occasions Blizzard reports certain changes by using the name of the reputation header instead of each individual faction, e.g. the Lunar Festival quests provide reputation with every Alliance/Horde faction, but the message the client receives is `"Reputation with Alliance increased by 75."` Funny enough not every Alliance/Horde faction gets the mentioned 75 points, and the Pandaren factions, added with Mists of Pandaria, did not get any points at all.
-In this case, rainRep will just show the default message, because it will fail to find a faction named Alliance (or Horde) that is either not a header in the default UI or is a header but has points.

-**rainRep** does not differentiate between friendships and reputations as this is not required for it to function.
-However this leads to friendships beeing incorrectly colored, because their standing IDs correspond to a different reputation standing (standing ID 1 means "Hostile").